EfficiencyGeek/postgresql-ecosystem/README.md

 ![Embedded Diagram2](https://raw.githubusercontent.com/EfficiencyGeek/postgresql-ecosystem/master/postgresql-ecosystem.png?token=AC2QMHEJNQAQDT35KDKHL625KG3OQ)

 1. Why
-	a.
-What are the capabilities enabled with PostgreSQL?
+	1. To facilitate architecture design discussions on capabilities enabled by the PostgreSQL ecosystem.
-	b.
-To increase the viability of PostgreSQL to those who are relatively new to it.
+	1. To increase the viability of PostgreSQL to those who are relatively new to it.
+	1. To contribute back to the generous and supportive PostgreSQL community.
 2. What
-	1. A diagram of the main entities providing capabilities, grouped into common areas.
+	1. A diagram of the key capabilities clustered with entities that enable each capability.
 	1. Languages
 	1. Foreign Data Wrappers
 	1. Extensions